cross-platform/icloud-for-linux/README.md

-# Unofficial wrapper for Office 365 web apps.
+# Unofficial web app wrapper for Office 365 web apps

-A set of web wrappers, based on QtWebEngine, for:
+A set of web app wrappers, based on QtWebEngine, for the following websites:

 - Outlook
 - Word